inviqa/harness-go/UPGRADE.md

 * The Dockerfiles have been restructured to make multi-platform images easier.
 You may need to restructure your own template overrides if you use a custom `Dockerfile` or `Dockerfile.prod`, as they have now been moved, see [here](https://github.com/inviqa/harness-go/tree/master/docker/image/app/include).
 * The default Kafka and Zookeeper images have been switched to [bitnami/kafka](https://hub.docker.com/r/bitnami/kafka) and [bitnami/zookeeper](https://hub.docker.com/r/bitnami/zookeeper), respectively.
 If you want to continue using the legacy wurstmeister images, you will need to specify this in your `kafka.image` and `zookeeper.image` attributes.
+* The configuration for Kafka and Zookeeper has moved from `kafka` and `zookeeper` attributes to `services.kafka` and `services.zookeeper`, respectively.

 ## `0.9.x` -> `0.10.0`